sirrandalot/TextScreenEmu/README.md

 Several tilesets and palettes are provided but you can make your own using the factory classes.

-Check out the wiki for more information!
+Check out the wiki for more information, or download the jar and get started!

 ## Example Tileset